 a.
-“Personal Information” means recorded information about an identifiable Individual and/or Third Party which includes, but is not limited to, home addresses and telephone numbers, age, gender, marital or family status, identifying numbers such as social insurance number, driver’s licence and other ID numbers, race, national or ethic origin, colour, religious or political beliefs or associations, educational history, medical history, disabilities, blood type, employment history (past and present), financial history, banking information, criminal history, anyone else’s opinions about an Individual and/or Third Party, an Individual’s personal views or opinions, and name, address and phone number of parent, guardian or spouse;
+“Personal Information” means recorded information about an identifiable Individual and/or Third Party which includes, but is not limited to, home addresses and telephone numbers, age, gender, marital or family status, identifying numbers such as social insurance number, driver’s license and other ID numbers, race, national or ethnic origin, colour, religious or political beliefs or associations, educational history, medical history, disabilities, blood type, employment history (past and present), financial history, banking information, criminal history, anyone else’s opinions about an Individual and/or Third Party, an Individual’s personal views or opinions, and name, address and phone number of parent, guardian or spouse;

 b.
 “Collection” means the act of gathering, acquiring, or obtaining Personal Information from any source, including third parties, by any means;